mochi-hpc/mochi-doc/docs/source/yokan/01_init.rst

 ------------------------------------------------------

 Now let the fun start.
-We can use the client library to create a client object, a database handle, and start interacting with our database.
+We can use the client library to create a client object, create a database handle, and start interacting with our database.

 .. container:: toggle